Top 10 Best Web Application Firewalls (WAF) in 2025: Comprehensive Review

 • Cons: Requires significant upfront investment and in-house expertise for management.

 • Use Case: Suitable for large enterprises with complex network infrastructures and sensitive data.
+Network-based WAFs are often considered among the best WAF solutions for their robustness and control.

 c.
 Host-Based WAF